Altinity/clickhouse-regression/README.md

 def my_scenario(self):
     pass
 ```
- This can be used for getting access to [Docker Compose] environment with condition equal to cluster condition on current step by executing standard [Docker Compose] commands ("ps", "exec" etc.) from "*_env" folder.
-It allows to make some manual checks/changes on dockers and continue test with new manually set conditions.
+ This can be used for getting access to the [Docker Compose] environment with conditions equal to cluster condition on the current step by executing standard [Docker Compose] commands ("ps", "exec" etc.) from the "*_env" folder.
+It allows us to make some manual checks/changes on dockers and continue test with new manually set conditions.

 ## [Running GitHub Actions](#table-of-contents)
-To run GitHub actions, navigate to `Actions`, select `Run CI/CD regression tests`.
-Inside `Run workflow` dropdown menu specify the package, version, suite and upload destination of artifacts.
+To run GitHub actions, navigate to `Actions`, and select `Run CI/CD regression tests`.
+Inside the `Run workflow` dropdown menu specify the package, version, suite, and upload destination of artifacts.

 Package: `docker://` or `https://` package specifier to use for tests.
 For example:
 * docker://altinity/clickhouse-server
 * docker://clickhouse/clickhouse-server
 * https://s3.amazonaws.com/altinity-build-artifacts/217/acf34c9fc6932aaf9af69425612070b50529f484/package_release/clickhouse-client_22.8.11.17.altinitystable_amd64.deb

 Version: Version of clickhouse to use for tests.
-The test verifies that node version matches specified version.
-When package option uses `docker://` specifier then the version is the image tag.
+The test verifies that the node version matches the specified version.
+When the package option uses the `docker://` specifier then the version is the image tag.
 For example:
  * 22.3.9.19-alpine
  * 22.3.8.40.altinitystable
  * latest